kalininalab/GlyLES/README.md

 all describe the same disaccharide.
 This is also covered in this package as all three notations will be parsed into the same tree of monosaccharides and result in the same SMILES string.

+This is also described more detailed in a section on [ReadTheDocs]().

 ## Poetry